beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * brakeRate → maxDec

-The following unit def keys now accept a spelling and measurement unit as the one exposed via UnitDefs (old → new).
-The old spelling still works, and is still in the old unit.
+The following unit def keys now accept a spelling and measurement unit as the one exposed via `UnitDefs` (old → new).
+The old spelling still works, and is still in the old measurement unit.
 * maxVelocity (elmo/frame) → speed (elmo/second)
 * maxReverseVelocity (elmo/frame) → rSpeed (elmo/second)